Tewa Women United Today

 In all of our programs, we center Native women’s voices that have so long been silenced through colonization, sexual violence, sexism and heteropatriarchy, and through the cultural stripping of the birthing process.

 Though focused on women and girls, the whole community benefits from this work.
-Our sexual violence and doula services are open to all in our community.
+Our doula services are open to all in our community.
 Our environmental justice work is based on an understanding that the interconnectedness of our land and waters transcends political boundaries.
 Our Sayain is a multicultural, multiracial circle of elder women.
 We have always been a multicultural, multiracial organization.

 We are really about loving, caring, and taking responsibility for ourselves and others.
 Through our practice of our Tewa language, TWU uses our interpretation of Tewa values, which are uniquely applied across all our programs and projects.